978 words

 • --create-namespace only creates the release namespace (the one you pass with --namespace).

-If your chart deploys across namespaces, create them manually or template them inside your chart.
+Got a chart that spreads across namespaces?
+Then create them yourself, or template them inside the chart.

 Storage Drivers#

-Helm supports multiple backends for storing release state:
+Helm gives you a few backends for storing release state:

 Terminal window